oculometric/CGDaP/Computational Methods/Computational Methods Assignment.md

 					string sorted_seq = sort_sequence(node->planets_sequence);
 					if (block >= 2)
 					{
+						// check to see if this node represents the cheapest way to travel between
-						auto current_best = next_block_routes.find(sorted_seq);
+						// its set of planets, with the same start and end points auto current_best = next_block_routes.find(sorted_seq);
-						if (current_best == next_block_routes.end()) next_block_routes.insert({ sorted_seq, node });
+						// if there are no other routes like this, it must be the best if (current_best == next_block_routes.end()) next_block_routes.insert({ sorted_seq, node });
+						// if there are other routes and this one is the cheapest, update it as the cheapest
-						else if (node->cumulative_cost < (*current_best).second->cumulative_cost) next_block_routes[sorted_seq] = node;
+						// so that it gets computed in the next block else if (node->cumulative_cost < (*current_best).second->cumulative_cost) next_block_routes[sorted_seq] = node;
+						// otherwise discard it
 					}
 					else
 					{
-						next_block_routes.insert({ sorted_seq, node });
+						// add the node to the map so that we will compute its children in the next block next_block_routes.insert({ sorted_seq, node });
 					}
 				}